News releases, contact information and other resources for members of the media.

 Prior to her appointment in the Department of Finance, Barry was appointed by Gov. Arne Carlson as commissioner of the Minnesota Department of Health in June 1995.
 As commissioner, Barry was responsible for leading the Health Department, which operates programs for developing health care policy for the state, as well as preventing and controlling disease, promoting healthier behavior choices, controlling environmental health hazards, protecting the health of mothers and children, and regulating health care providers.
 Barry also served as the deputy commissioner of Health, administering the agency’s programs to protect, improve and maintain the health of Minnesota citizens.

-Barry also serves as adjunct faculty for the School of Public Health in the Academic Health Center at the University of Minnesota.
-She provides advice, guidance, faculty support, health-related academic and research program support, and teaches a public health law and planning and budgeting for public health.
+Barry also serves as an adjunct associate professor for the School of Public Health in the Academic Health Center at the University of Minnesota.
+She provides advice, guidance, faculty support, health-related academic and research program support, and teaches courses in public health law and planning and budgeting for public health.